TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 7/Exodus 7.18.md

 ---

-And the fish that are in the river shall die, and the river shall become foul; and the Egyptians shall loathe to drink water from the river.
+The fish that are in the river shall die, and the river shall become foul; and the Egyptians shall loathe to drink water from the river."'"